National Institutes of Health

 - The primary NIH organization for research on Puberty is the National Institute of Child Health and Human Development

 Puberty is the time in life when a boy or girl becomes sexually mature.
-It is a physical change that usually happens between ages 10 and 14 for girls and ages 12 and 16 for boys.
-Puberty affects boys and girls differently.
+It is a process that usually happens between ages 10 and 14 for girls and ages 12 and 16 for boys.
+It causes physical changes, and affects boys and girls differently.

-Both boys and girls also usually have a growth spurt (a rapid increase in height) that lasts for about 2 or 3 years.
+Both boys and girls may get acne.
+They also usually have a growth spurt (a rapid increase in height) that lasts for about 2 or 3 years.
 This brings them closer to their adult height, which they reach after puberty.

 NIH: National Institute of Child Health and Human Development